Wine Country Homes & Real Estate

 The urban center of Sonoma County extends along Highway 101 from Petaluma to Cloverdale, and real estate in this area is varied.
 Santa Rosa and Rohnert Park are business hubs with typical city and suburban neighborhoods; while Healdsburg offers a mix of Craftsman, Victorian, and custom contemporary homes.
-In the south end of the county, the town of Sonoma exemplifies the wine country experience with gracious older homes and cottages as well as modern new designs.
+In the south end of the county, the town of Sonoma exemplifies the Wine Country experience with gracious older homes and cottages as well as modern new designs.

-The heart of Napa County is the Napa Valley with its wineries, vineyards, and world famous restaurants helping to make each town along the way a destination.
-Yountville, Calistoga, and St. Helena are quintessential wine country towns, with an assortment of residential real estate ranging from traditional Craftsman bungalows to hip new prefabs.
+The heart of Napa County is the Napa Valley, with its wineries, vineyards, and world-famous restaurants helping to make each town along the way a destination.
+Yountville, Calistoga, and St. Helena are quintessential Wine Country towns, with an assortment of residential real estate ranging from traditional Craftsman bungalows to hip new prefabs.
 At the southern edge of the county, commuters appreciate the proximity that the cities of Napa and American Canyon have to Marin, the East Bay, San Francisco, and the Central Valley — and the relative affordability of real estate in these two cities.

 The Wine Country real estate market is a little more unique than other parts of the Bay Area in that land and vineyards are just as commonly sought after as homes, condos, or townhouses for sale in the region.
-Not surprisingly, many Wine Country home buyers tend to want a property that includes lots of open space or acreage, and even if you're not interested in jumping into the wine making business, it's still nice to have a little extra space that helps fully captures the stunning scenery that defines this picturesque part of the country.
+Not surprisingly, many Wine Country home buyers tend to want a property that includes lots of open space or acreage, and even if you're not interested in jumping into the wine making business, it's still nice to have a little extra space that helps fully capture the stunning scenery that defines this picturesque part of the country.

 With the western edge of Wine Country extending all the way to the California coastline, homes and estates with sprawling views of the ocean also occupy a sizable portion of the local housing market.
 But unlike most cities along the coast, prominent Sonoma County towns like Bodega Bay, Stewarts Point, Jenner, and Timber Cove only have populations between 100 and just over 1,000 people, limiting what you might find available on the open market.